Rules & Regulations

 If the proctor notices any unusual behavior during the exam, they will notify the Institute so that appropriate action can be taken.
 You are expected to follow all proctor instructions and Institute exam policies..

-For more information on Virtual Proctored Exams, visit our Virtually Proctored Computer-based Examinations page.
+For more information on Virtual Proctored Exams, visit our Virtually proctored exams page.

 Technical requirements: